 Any student pursuing a degree in Radio, Television & Digital Communication has to check out University of Northern Iowa.
 Based in Cedar Falls, Iowa, this university is best suited for students who flourish in an urban atmosphere.

 It's hard to beat Evangel University if you wish to pursue Radio, Television & Digital Communication as a major.
-Digital communication majors from Evangel University receive an earnings boost of approximately 2.5% over the average earnings of digital communication majors.
+Graduates of the digital communication program earn an average of $33,449 in their early career salary and $58,215 in their mid-career salary.
 Positioned in Springfield, Missouri, this university is best suited for students who flourish in a city atmosphere.

 It's hard to find a better school than University of Central Missouri if you wish to pursue Radio, Television & Digital Communication as a major.
 Warrensburg, Missouri gives a quaint small-town feeling for college students to study in.